survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 `<reference>` can be either commit hash, tag, or a branch.
 The technique does not work unless the package has been set up to support consumption beyond Git.
 The _Package Authoring Techniques_ chapter shows how to achieve this.

+## Using Private Packages

-T> To avoid sharing all your packages in public, npm allows you to maintain private packages through their commercial offering.
+To avoid sharing all your packages in public, npm allows you to maintain private packages through their commercial offering.
 Another option is to use a package like [verdaccio](https://www.npmjs.com/package/verdaccio). verdaccio allows you to maintain a private server that can also work as a cache for npm.
 You can also override public packages using it.

 ## Understanding npm Lookup